-Failure Possible Cause Corrective Action Unit Does Not Power Up.
-Unit is not plugged in.
-Plug in unit.

-Failure Possible Cause Corrective Action Input power circuit breaker not on.
+Failure Possible Cause Corrective Action Linit does not Unit is not plugged in.
+Plug in unit. power up.
+Input power circuit breaker not on.
 Reset input power circuit breaker.
 The main power switch is not working.
 Replace main power switch.
-Protection Indicator Is On.
 The internal temperature is too high.
 Leave power on and let the fan cool the unit.
 Output will continue when the unit has cooled.
+Protection indicator is on.
 Input power voltage is too high or too low.
 Meter input power voltage.
 This unit must be used with input voltage that ranges from 230V AC plus or minus 15%.
 Cooling fan is damaged.
 Replace the cooling fan.
-Wire Drive Motor Does Not Turn.
+Wire drive motor does not turn.
 Wire feed speed control at zero.
 Increase wire feed speed control.
-Trigger is not mashed.
-Wire will feed only when trigger is mashed.
-Wire drive motor Is damaged.
+Trigger is not pressed.
+Wire will feed only when trigger is pressed.
+Ensure welder is not set up for Spool Gun use Select no indicated with an "X" for Spool Gun use Wire drive motor Is damaged.
 Replace wire drive motor.
 Feed roller is not correctly installed.
 See installation section to correctly install the drive roller.
-Wire Feeds Inconsistently.
 Torch liner is plugged.
-Clear or replace torch liner. , Wire diameter may vary on spool of wire causing the wire to catch in the contact tip.
+Clear or replace torch liner.

+Failure Possible Cause Corrective Action Wire diameter may vary on spool of wire causing the wire to catch in the contact tip.
 Increase the contact tip one size.
+Wire feeds inconsistently.
 Too much or too little wire tension.
 See Installing The Wire section.
 Too much or too little drive roll tension.
 See Setting Drive Roll Tension section.
 Drive roll is worn.
 Replace drive roll.
-Cannot Create An Arc.
 Work piece is painted or rusty.
 Remove all paint and rust.
+Unable to create an arc.
 Ground clamp is connected where there is paint or rust.
 Remove all paint and rust so ground clamp is connected to bare metal.
 Ground clamp is not electrically connected to the work piece.
 Make certain the ground clamp Is connected to the work piece.
-Trigger Is not mashed.
-When in the MIG mode, this unit is not electrically hot until you mash the torch trigger.
+Trigger is not pressed.
+When in the MIG mode, this unit is not electrically hot until you press the torch trigger.
 Stick or TIG welding and machine is set for MIG welding.
 Make certain the SPOOL GUN/MIG TORCH/STICK WELDING selector switch is in the STICK position.
-Welding Arc is Unstable Creating Excessive The contact tip is too large.
+Welding arc is unstable, excessive spatter.
+The contact tip is too large.
 Make certain the correct contact tip is installed.

-Failure Possible Cause Corrective Action Spatter.
 Torch liner is plugged.
 Clear or replace torch liner.
 No shielding gas.
 Connect shielding gas supply and turn shielding gas on.
 MIG torch is not correctly installed and shielding gas is not transferring to the arc.
 Remove and reconnect the MIG torch to make certain it is completely installed into the MIG connector.
 Wire speed setting is incorrect.
 Refer to the label inside the wire compartment door for wire speed setting recommendations.
 Voltage setting is incorrect.
 Refer to the label inside the wire compartment door for voltage setting recommendations.
-For Assistance, Contact The Welder Help Line at 877-304-0294
+For assistance, contact the Welder Help Line at 877-304-0294.